-ToDoist is everything I could want in a to-do list and productivity management tool - simple, elegant and quick.
+ToDoist is everything I could want in a time management app and productivity management tool - simple, elegant and quick.
 It gets out of your way.
 It has just the right amount of customization without being everything to everyone.

-If you haven't used GTD, review this quick reference chart as I walk through my process.
+If you haven't used David Allen's Getting Things Done, review this quick reference chart as I walk through my process.
 Here are my top 10 tips on how to Get Things Done with ToDoist!

 1. Collect Everywhere Using ToDoists Many Input Methods